lizsuter/MarineAnimalDisease/PullingSRAdata.md

   * Based on the Biosample and SRA, you may decide whether or not this is a useful dataset for our hypothesis.
 If it is, then you can move on to the next steps.

-## Getting SRA Data on a Local Conda Installation
+## Getting SRA Data Using Conda

-- This is written for Conda environment
+- If you have Conda, you can install the sra-tools from NCBI
 	- You can also use these tools without having Conda, by installing through Unix (Instructions [here](https://ncbi.github.io/sra-tools/install_config.html)) and also some tips [here](https://reneshbedre.github.io/blog/fqutil.html) and [here](https://bioinformaticsworkbook.org/dataAcquisition/fileTransfer/sra.html).
 - For Conda, I found these [instructions](https://bio331.devbioinformatics.org/conda.html) for adding tools via command line helpful.